 The text files produced by the scanning software give a very limited annotation for each bead that was scanned.
-All beads are associate with position on the array and a numeric code (ArrayAddress that refers to the decoding oligonucleotide sequence attached to the bead3.
+All beads are associate with position on the array and a numeric code (ArrayAddress that refers to the decoding oligonucleotide sequence attached to the bead.
 A collection of beads with the same ArrayAddress are known as a bead-type and have the same 50-base sequence attached.
 However, the sequence and the region of the genome that it targets cannot be inferred from bead-level data alone.
-The mapping between ArrayAddress and hybridization sequence is provided on Illumina's FTP site in a series

-3These decoding sequences are required due to the random nature of each array.
-However, the sequences themselves have never been disclosed of flat-files and we have built Bioconductor packages that can be accessed from within beadarray.
+The mapping between ArrayAddress and hybridization sequence is provided on Illumina's FTP site in a series of flat-files and we have built Bioconductor packages that can be accessed from within beadarray.
 In order that the correct mappings are performed, users must specify an annotation name for their data, which requires knowing the organism being investigated and annotation revision number (e.g. Humanv4, Humanv3, Humanv2, Humanv1, Mousev2, Mousev1p1, Mousev1 or Ratv1).
 The sugges tAnnotation function may be used if you are unsure of which string to use.
 This checks the overlap between the bead IDs found in the data with a collection of IDs extracted from Illumina's annotation files.
 For the example data stored with the beadarrayExampleData, the suggested annotation is Humanv3.
 Provided that the illuminaHumanv3.db package is present, beadarray will be able to annotate the beadarrayExampleData object.